 - Add sugar one tablespoon at a time while beating.

 - Place the meringue mixture into a piping bag with a large round tip, and pipe onto parchment paper to make a ghost shape about 2 inches tall.
 Press down and lift up to create layered stacks for each ghost.
 Experiment with shapes.
-If you have to start over, scrape up the meringue and place back in mixer to beat again to stiffen.
+If you have to start over, scrape up the meringue and place it back in the mixer to beat it again until stiff.

 - Bake ghosts for about 1 hour.

-- Turn off oven and cool ghosts until they turn hard.
+- Turn off the oven and cool the ghosts until they turn hard.
 This can take a few hours.

 - Add candy eyes with icing gel or draw your own with the black gel.